This country claims it hasn't had a single Covid-19 case. Activists say that's a lie

 The journal of Asian Affairs said Uchkun died on July 7.
 His official cause of death was heart failure.

-Most recently, Turkmen said he had confirmed the death of a 61-year-old Russian language and literature teacher, who had been in hospital since August, according to Turkmen News.
+Most recently, Myatiev said he had confirmed the death of a 61-year-old Russian language and literature teacher, who had been in hospital since August, according to Turkmen News.

 Undermining the rosy picture